-********* Everything we are discussing in this post is not at all meant to be used for diagnosis, treatment, or cure of any ailment.
+********* This post is NOT at all meant to be used for diagnosis, treatment, or cure of any ailment.
 This is designed as a reference for information only on how some essential oils *may* react with certain medications.
 That doesn’t mean they will or will not, which is why it is best to consult with a licensed medical professional who understands essential oils and medication… your pharmacist would be a great starting point.
 This list may not be fully complete.
-It is solely based on my own personal research on the topic, and based off the most commonly asked questions I personally have had asked.
+It is solely based on my own personal research as an herbalist and wellness consultant on the topic and based on the most commonly asked questions I personally have answered for my clients and members.

 Anything that is applied to your skin or swallowed is metabolized by your body.
 How that substance reacts within your body determines the nutrition your cells receive.
 Ideally, this will enable your cells to thrive, but is important to understand some substances can react with others in unexpected and unintentional ways.

-Everything we eat, drink, and rub on our skin has a possibility of reacting differently to each other within our bodies, which is precisely why it’s important to be aware of how medicine and essential oils can react with each other.
-Medication is primarily taken orally, and is processed through our digestive system, including our liver.
-This determines how quickly we metabolize the medication, and how often that medication should be taken.
+Everything we eat, drink, and rub on our skin has the possibility of reacting differently to each other within our bodies, which is precisely why it’s important to be aware of how medicine and essential oils can react with each other.
+Medication is primarily taken orally and is processed through our digestive system, including our liver.
+This determines how quickly we metabolize the medication and how often that medication should be taken.

-When incorporating essential oils to the mix, it is difficult to predict how essential oils will interact with different medications primarily because there aren’t much of anything for studies that explain the how/what/where/when/why of the whole situation.
+When incorporating essential oils into the mix, it is difficult to predict how essential oils will interact with different medications primarily because there isn’t much of anything for studies that explain the how/what/where/when/why of the whole situation.
 While some oils may enhance medication effects, others could contraindicate them.
 Some essential oil constituents increase metabolism, which will mess with how quickly your medication is metabolized too.
 Some oils can slow down metabolism.
 Either way, altering the amount of time your body metabolizes can change your medication needs.
-This is why it is critically important to discuss contraindications with a pharmacist or medical doctor who understand and have experience with essential oils (not all doctors do).
+This is why it is critically important to discuss contraindications with a pharmacist or medical doctor who understands and has experience with essential oils (not all doctors do).

 A list of medication types with essential oils to avoid: